omriiii/Markup-Standard-Style/README.md

 ## Javascript Formatting Rules
 * Always prefix a javascript hook class with a `js-`, to create something like `.js-parralx`.
+* Never give a javascript hook class any css properties.

 ## Head tag, Type Attributes and Proper linkage.